 Princess of Aztalan, Wi

-At the center of the Princess Mound at a depth of about 4 feet below the
+At the center of the Princess Mound at a depth of about 4 feet below

-age.
+perhaps 20-25 years age.
 The grave measured about 8 feet long and

 The body was found on it's back and in the extended burial position.